pixelchai/NightBotNowPlaying/README.md

 | duration               | 191                                | Total duration, in seconds, of the current song  |
 | requester              | test_user_1                        | Username of the user who requested that song     |
 | requester.display_name | test_user_1                        | Display name of the user who requested that song |

+## Common Issues
+#### 'Missing required OAuth2 parameter(s)'

+Please ensure you have edited the provided `auth.json` file as in the instructions above.

+#### 'Unknown error occurred'
+Please ensure that the 'Redirect URI' field when adding an application to NightBot is exactly `https://localhost:5771`, and with no trailing backslash.
+You can update/check the 'Redirect URI' field by visiting https://nightbot.tv/account/applications and clicking the orange edit button ([screenshot](res/applications_page_2.png)).